 5/4/2016

-What You Should Start Doing Now To Ensure a Big Tax Refund Next Year
+How to Ensure a Big Tax Refund Next Year

 The number one thing to do when you want to receive a tax refund next tax season is to start planning as soon as possible.
 The choices you make today impact how much you’ll owe – or, hopefully, how much you’ll get back – next year, so the sooner you start accurately documenting your deductions and using sound financial planning strategies, the better prepared you’ll be whether you owe Uncle Sam or are owed a return.
 Below are some tips to help you get ready for a big tax refund next year.